johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 #### Why everything else?

 Java is absorbing useful features from other languages at an increasing rate.
-Why bet on Kotlin instead of Java?
+Java recently gained records and text blocks, and will eventually get value types and lightweight threads, making coroutines not as important in some scenarios.
+Given all this, why would you bet on Kotlin instead of Java?

 Kotlin was chosen over Java because it's similar enough while providing enough development productivity gains to offset the potential rewrite to Java in the future.
-There are tools for converting between the two, tests prevent accidental regressions and small libraries / micro services / micro fragments prevent the need for a big rewrite.
+There are tools for converting between the two, tests prevent accidental regressions, and small libraries / micro services / micro fragments prevent the need for a big rewrite.

 Quarkus was chosen over Spring Boot for the same reason.
 Spring Boot is currently not as easy to Google since there is a lot of old guides that don't use current best practices, which Spring Framework keeps backwards-compatibility for.
 It's also the case that Spring Boot uses runtime Dependency Injection and can't be statically compiled through GraalVM yet.
+You don't always value startup time over long-term runtime performance, but when you do, it's nice to have the option.
 This might change in the future, but for now, Quarkus shows no sign of slowing down.

 Gradle was preferred over Maven because of the speed of development and the ability to solve complicated build setups that are hard with Maven.
 Gradle requires a lot of care so that it doesn't become too hard to maintain though.

 Typescript was chosen over Javascript because it makes it easier for humans and tools to understand the design of the code.
 It requires more setup which isn't always necessary for a small app.
+It remains to be seen if Kotlin for Javascript will be worth using in the future.

 ### Version Control